-Ford F-150 owners have reported 11 problems linked to transmission not go into gear (under the power train category).
+Ford F-150 owners have reported 11 problems related to transmission not go into gear (under the power train category).

-The car involved was a 2005 Ford F-150.
-The vehicle identification number (VIN) of the car was 1FTRX14W85_.
 I was coming to a stop when the transmission would not release from gear and then finally did with a loud clunk.
 When I went to drive forward the engine revved up and then jumped into gear jumping the truck forward.
 There was no warning for a transmission failure it all of a sudden lost all gears.
 The mechanic at the Ford dealership said it was a known issue to them and that one of the internal seals probably broke and caused a "catastrophic transmission failure. ".
-It was 10/21/2011 when this transmission not go into gear issue happened.

 See all problems of the 2005 Ford F-150.

-The vehicle was a 2010 Ford F-150.
+The contact owns a 2010 Ford F-150.
 While driving approximately 72 mph, the vehicle jerked and began to fishtail.
 The contact realized that the wheels were locked so he shifted into neutral and allowed the vehicle it to roll to a stop.
 The contact shut the vehicle off and when it was restarted, it would not shift into gear.
 After repeated restarts, the vehicle was able to be shifted and was taken to an authorized dealer.
 The contact was informed that the vehicle shifted from sixth gear to first gear which caused the wheels to lock.
 The transmission was repaired.
 The current and failure mileages were approximately 12,000.
 The VIN was unavailable.
-This transmission not go into gear problem happened on 12/14/2010.

 See all problems of the 2010 Ford F-150.

-The vehicle was a 2003 Ford f150.
 Having a problem with transmission slipping or not changing gear correctly.
 Plus a noise or vibration grinding.
 During this time as well.
 Very upset.
 I have taken the vehicle to the Ford dealership but they cannot duplicate the problem while there.
 Ford said they will not fix until duplicated.
 I am very upset have taken to dealer four times.
-The failure date was October 1, 2003.

 See all problems of the 2003 Ford F-150.